AlexNek/BlazorWasmOidc/Docu/keycloak.md

 #### Create user role

 The next step is optional, if you want to use user roles.
-First we need to create a role itselft.
+First we need to create a role itself.
 ![add user image 1](images/add-role1.png)

 And then add role to the to our test user.